 How do subject and object complements differ?

-This is the third and final lesson about Adverbials and Complements.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the third and final chapter about Adverbials and Complements.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Review the basic grammar of complement phrases in English